cmpiyush/cmpiyush_lectures/README.md

-# C M Piyush Class Notes
+# Social Work Notes
 Markdown notes management.
-Notes are divided into Semester, Subjects, Units and Topics.
+Notes are categorised into Domains, courses and Topics.
-It is an static websites built with languages HTML, CSS, JS and Markdown.
+It is a static website built with HTML, CSS, JS and Markdown.
 Feedback is collected through Formspree.
-### Do not send unnecessary feedback
+[!
+Do not span the email, please.]